benhuson/content-parts/readme.txt

 === Content Parts  ===
 Contributors: husobj
 Donate link: http://www.benhuson.co.uk/wordpress-plugins/content-parts/
-Tags: content, layout, the_content
-Requires at least: 3.0
+Tags: content, layout, the_content, templates, theme, editor Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.4.1
-Stable tag: 1.3
+Stable tag: 1.4

-Divide your post content into sections and show them in different places of your theme templates.
+Divide your post content into parts that you can show in different areas of your theme templates.

 == Description ==
 If you want to spice up your theme layouts this plugin will allow you to show different parts of your content in different area of your theme templates - break out of a single column of content.